How to save on long-term travel in Australia

 Camping in Australia is also very popular as it’s a great way to enjoy its nature while resting after a long drive.
 Many campsites are free of charge or very cheap, as well as some parks where you can enjoy the Southern Lights.

 In Australian cities, you will find that many museums are free of charge.
 In Western Australia, museums are generally free and there is a fee only when they host a temporary exhibition, same goes for the capital, Canberra, where only some places require a fee to enter, such as the lovely Cockington Green Gardens.
 The National Gallery of Victoria in Melbourne, too, is free of charge, while in Sydney, except the Museum of Contemporary Art, many museums have the entrance fee of 12 AUD.
+Worth a stop in Sydney is also the Queen Victoria Building, formerly a concert hall and now a shopping mall, one of the top historic landmarks in Australia.

 Find the right restaurants